 Name of the Entity National Forestry Commission (CONAFOR)

 Contact person Mr Jorge Rescala Pérez

 Title Managing Director

 Address: Periférico Poniente No. 5360 Col. San Juan de Ocotán, Zapopan, Jalisco, C.P.
 45019

 Telephone number: +52 (33)-3777-7000

 E-mail jorge.rescala@conafor.gob.mx

 Website www.conafor.gob.mx

 Reference to a decree, law or other type of ruling that identifies this entity as the national REDD+ authority capable of approving the Emissions Reduction Initiative.
-CONAFOR is a decentralized agency of the Federal Public Administration (APF), with the mandate of designing strategies, policies, measures and activities for moving towards a zero percent loss of carbon in the original ecosystems, for its subsequent incorporation into forest policy and sustainable development planning instruments, while also taking sustainable development and community forest management into account (GLCC, transitional article three); in addition to coordinating the incorporation of criteria and activities for adapting to and mitigating climate change through the National Forest Program, to encourage sustainable forest management and the increase and conservation of carbon sinks, in addition to the designing of policies and strategies for cooperation, financing and international commitments, all necessary cooperation with national and international regulatory authorities in relation to financing, international commerce and cooperation for sustainable forest development, plus coordination and monitoring of compliance with conventions and all other national and international acts and agreements that include commitments or projects on cooperation, international commerce and financing, of matters in which CONAFOR takes part, and as established in its organic statute.
-CONAFOR is therefore the authority with the legal stature for undertaking negotiations corresponding to transactions aimed at reducing emissions, and for the development and implementation of the current initiative.
+CONAFOR is a decentralized agency of the Federal Public Administration (APF), with the mandate of designing strategies, policies, measures and activities for moving towards a zero percent loss of carbon in the original ecosystems, for its subsequent incorporation into forest policy and sustainable development planning instruments, while also taking sustainable development and community forest management into account (GLCC, transitional article three); in addition to coordinating the incorporation of criteria and activities for adapting to and mitigating climate change through the National Forest Program, to encourage sustainable forest management and the increase and conservation of carbon sinks, in addition to the designing of policies and strategies for cooperation, financing and international commitments, all necessary cooperation with national and international regulatory authorities in relation to financing, international

+commerce and cooperation for sustainable forest dev coordination and monitoring of compliance with con national and international acts and agreements that in projects on cooperation, international commerce and which CONAFOR takes part, and as established in it CONAFOR is therefore the authority with the legal s negotiations corresponding to transactions aimed at n for the development and implementation of the curre nventions and all other nclude commitments or l financing, of matters in ts organic statute. stature for undertaking reducing emissions, and --- ---